Graduate Certificate in Applied Project Management

 I am a:

-Tuition fee International student place: $19,250 for 6 months
+Tuition fees International student place: $20,250 for 6 months

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Applied Project Management programs provide the knowledge and advanced practical skills to enable graduates to move into higher management positions within their chosen fields.
+Graduates acquire the knowledge and practical skills to enable them to move into higher management positions within their chosen fields.
+Those already in senior management will also greatly enhance their efficiency and output.

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.